 1. Tell your team if this is your first foray into job titles

 Surprising people, especially around something that matters to them as well as to their overall career path, is not a good idea.
 Tell your team that it’s time to create titles for everyone and explain why you are doing it (business development, hiring more people, maybe other reasons).

 Companies like Apple and Google have gotten creative with their titles, like calling their HR Department the “People Department”.
 Don’t feel the need to be fancy.
 Standard names like Finance, Operations, Customer Service, and HR work just fine for the vast majority of small businesses and make more sense to people.

 Do you have a wide range of experience levels and ages in your company?
 You’ll need to take that into account when making job titles, within reason.
 There is no reason to appease someone with a “big” title they don’t deserve, like giving a 25 year old a “Managing Director” role.
 However, remember that people will view these titles to reflect the hierarchy of the company, so take that into account.

-Whether you have short individual meetings or a team meeting, you need to tell everyone what you decided on for their titles, as well as everyone else’s.
-If you have a team of more than 10, a small handout of a sort of organizational chart can be useful as people get used to the new job titles.
-Below is an example of an organization chart for a bakery.
+Whether you have short individual meetings or a team meeting, you need to tell everyone what you decided on for their titles as well as everyone else’s.
+If you have a team of more than 10, an organizational chart can help people get used to the new job titles.
+Below is an example of an organization chart built with Pingboard.